Eritrea condemns new U.S. sanctions | Law-Order

 Eritrea on Saturday condemned sanctions imposed on its military and other Eritrea-based individuals and entities by the United States a day earlier, calling them a continuation of Washington's "misguided and hostile policy".

 War broke out in November 2020 between Ethiopian federal troops and forces loyal to the Tigray People's Liberation Front (TPLF), the ruling party of Tigray.
 Thousands have been killed in the conflict, which has since spread into two neighboring regions in northern Ethiopia.
-Ethiopia's foreign affairs ministry on Saturday denounced the U.S. sanctions.
-It said in a statement that the Ethiopian government does not believe that Eritrea is an impediment to sustainable peace.
-It also urged the United States to impose sanctions on the TPLF, which it said was the real threat to peace.
+Ethiopia's foreign affairs ministry on Saturday called on the United States to rescind the sanctions.
+It said in a statement that the Ethiopian government does not believe that Eritrea is an impediment to sustainable peace and also urged the United States to impose sanctions on the TPLF, which it said was the real threat to peace.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)